casey-e/ivneuro/README.md

 Contributing
 ------------
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are strongly appreciated.
-To contribute, please contact the author to e.toccalino@gmail.com
+To contribute, please review the guidelines at the CONTRIBUTING section.

 Quick examples
 -------------